-God taught Muhammad the entire Quran at the highest horizon while He spoke to Musa directly at the right side of Mount Sinai and gave him tablets of ten commandments, and both of them have immense blessings from Him:
+God taught Muhammad the entire Quran at the highest horizon (another descent) while He spoke to Musa directly at the right side of Mount Sinai and gave him tablets of ten commandments, and both of them have immense blessings from Him:

 [53:5] The Most Powerful taught him (Muhammad).